 7 Internet of Things sensors from MOKOSmart

-Temperature and humidity sensors: A temperature and humidity sensor, as its name suggests, measures the amount of heat and humidity generated from an area or an object.
+Temperature and humidity sensor: A temperature and humidity sensor, as its name suggests, measures the amount of heat and humidity generated from an area or an object.
 It detects temperature and humidity changes, enabling us to perform various tasks ranging from manufacturing to agriculture to healthcare.

-Proximity sensors: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, a promotion notification will be sent to their phones.
+Proximity sensor: Proximity sensors are widely used in proximity marketing, when passers-by or customers are near the targeted object, a promotion notification will be sent to their phones.

-Accelerometer sensors: Such sensors are essential for fleet management, making it possible to monitor and control speed remotely.
+Accelerometer sensor: Such sensors are essential for fleet management, making it possible to monitor and control speed remotely.
 In addition, 3 axis accelerometer can also be used to monitor whether people or objects fall, and trigger warnings with the panic button integrated.

-PIR sensors: The PIR sensor monitors the movement of people and objects, allowing you to see if there are people in your home or other important spaces.
+PIR sensor: The PIR sensor monitors the movement of people and objects, allowing you to see if there are people in your home or other important spaces.
 On the one hand, it avoids significant property damage caused by the invasion, and on the other hand, it helps maximize space management.

-Location sensors: Almost all industries have positioning requirements.
+Location sensor: Almost all industries have positioning requirements.
 Location sensor is often used for warehouse management, smart attendance management, asset tracking, and personnel tracking.

 Hall sensors: Hall Sensor is used for automatic switches, the direction of motion, and speed, and is commonly used for automated management of vehicles and various appliances.

 IoT vibration sensor: The IoT Vibration Sensor on a vehicle can trigger an alarm in the event of abnormal vibration, preventing the vehicle from being abandoned, or allowing administrators to take timely action.

-Other 6 types of Internet of Things sensors in the market
+Other 6 types of Internet of Things sensors trending in the market

-Optical sensors: Optical sensors can measure and convert physical quantities of light rays into electrical signals that can be easily read by users or electronic instruments/equipment.
+Optical sensor: Optical sensors can measure and convert physical quantities of light rays into electrical signals that can be easily read by users or electronic instruments/equipment.
 Optical sensors are applicable in environment monitoring, healthcare, aerospace, energy, and many more industries.
 Some of the main uses include ambient light detection, optical fiber communications, and digital optical switches.